citp/privacy-policy-historical/l/le/les/lesliespool.com.md

 ## California Privacy Rights :

 California law entitles residents to ask us for a notice describing what categories of personal information we share with third parties or with corporate affiliates for those entities direct marketing purposes.
 Leslie’s does not provide any personal information to third parties for their own direct marketing purposes.
-If you want to request a notice or have any questions about Leslie’s privacy practices, please contact us at service@lesliespool.com.
+If you want to request a notice or have any questions about Leslie’s privacy practices, please contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 ## Video Recording :